vistadataproject/vistadataproject.github.io/vam/buildWeb1/demo/index.md

 __INSERT DIAGRAM__

 Specifically it shows how the client allows a Physician to:
-  1. Log in
+  1. Choose a facility
-  2. Choose a Patient and seeing basic demographics
+  2. Choose a Patient and see basic demographics
   3. Add an additional widget (Vitals) to the coversheet
   4. View summaries of a Patient's Vitals, Allergies and Problems
   5. Enter a new Allergy